Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure-pi.md

-# 01 - Infrastructure Provisioning
+# 01 - Infrastructure Provisioning-RASPIAN

 Kubernetes can be installed just about anywhere Linux runs on.
 It could be either physical or virtual machines.
-In this lab we are going to focus on [Ubuntu on Raspberry Pi](https://ubuntu.com/download/raspberry-pi).
+In this lab we are going to focus on [Raspian(Buster) on Raspberry Pi](https://www.raspberrypi.org).

 This lab will walk you through provisioning the Raspberry Pi software required for running a H/A Kubernetes cluster.